16 Spots to Search for Antiques & Vintage Gems ⚓

 Reduce, reuse, recycle is a necessary mantra of our times, and repurposing quality pre-owned goods ticks all the boxes with one-of-a-kind flair.
 Mid-century modern (MCM) is very popular, reviving décor from the 50s and 60s.
 Painting furniture is a trendy way to reuse quality outdated pieces.
 Think “What else could this be?” and you’ll be on your way to creating your own eclectic style.

-Antique shops are as diverse as the people who own them.
+County antique shops are as diverse as the people who own them.
 When you walk through the door, nine times out of 10, you will be greeted by the owner.
 The antique and vintage market qualifies as very small business and few owners can afford to hire staff.
 Many of the shops in The County are on the owner’s home property so be aware that opening hours can be less than exact due to life getting in the way!

 Shopping at an antique store is not like shopping at Walmart.
 There are no suppliers, or offshore factories, or the ability to “order 20 more by next week.”
 Each and every article in the shop has been painstakingly found, purchased, transported, cleaned and placed for you to find as you search through many hundreds of inventory items.